- with connection of an external audio device (mP3 player, audio player, USB flash drive, phone, etc);

 Fast forward

-Fig. 15.
+Figure 15.
 Playback functions

 Repeat

-This function allows you to repeat one track or all tracks Press 3, then Off, Track, Folder or All.
+This function allows you to repeat one track or all tracks.
+Press 3, then "Off", "Track", "Folder" or "All".

 Random Play